ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### INDEX_TYPE

 This indicates the index type.

-- 1: B-TREE index
-- 2: R-TREE index
+A value of 1 indicates a B-TREE index, while a value of 2 indicates an R-TREE index.

 ##### IS_UNIQUE

-This indicates whether range scanning is possible using the index.
+This is indicates whether range scanning is possible using the index.

 - T: Range scanning is possible.
 - F: Range scanning is not possible.